media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Gone are the days of losing out by having to put up with customers looking to scrape something extra.
 You can set up complex rules for your WooCommerce Coupons to abide by which, over time, will save you bucket loads.

-**Reason #3: A WooCommerce coupons plugin dedicated to your success!**
+**Reason #3: We're a WooCommerce coupon plugin dedicated to your success!**

-There's lots of other "features" that I could give you as reasons of why this is the best WooCommerce coupons extender plugin.
-But really there's only one more reason you should care about.
+There's lots of other "features" that I could give you as reasons of why this is the best WooCommerce coupon extension plugin.
+But really there's only one more reason you should care about: we care about your success!

 Unlike many others WooCommerce coupons plugins on the market our company, Rymera Web Co, is a professional WooCommerce extension company.

 We are 100% dedicated to helping STORE OWNERS.
-These are people just like you who are out there trying to make a living selling online via WooCommerce.
+We are people just like you, we're out there making a living selling online using WooCommerce.
+We actually use this product ourselves!

-We believe in this industry so much that we've dedicated our entire company's existence to helping WooCommerce store owners.
+Our team believes wholeheartedly that small stores can grow into big stores, so we've dedicated our entire company's existence to helping WooCommerce store owners.

 Our mission is "To help store owners succeed with professional-grade tools that help them grow".
-Installing this *WooCommerce coupons* tool is just the first step in us helping you get to the next level.
+Installing this *WooCommerce coupons* tool is just the first step in us helping you get to the next level with your store.

+To your continued success!
+~ Josh & the team at Advanced Coupons

 == Installation ==